EXP1505/Enhancement-Pipeline-streamlit/JETSON_DEPLOYMENT.md

 # NVIDIA Jetson Deployment Guide for UDnet

-This guide demonstrates how to deploy the UDnet underwater image enhancement model on NVIDIA Jetson devices for real-time edge inference.
+This guide demonstrates how to deploy the MarEye Underwater Image Enhancement model on NVIDIA Jetson devices for real-time edge inference.

 ##  Quick Start